Sorry, you need to enable JavaScript to visit this website.

 March 20, 2024

-Lauren Lumpkin//Washington Post
+Lauren Lumpkin//The Washington Post

 D.C.
 Mayor Muriel E. Bowser (D) said she wants to spend $4.8 million to sustain intensive tutoring programs for students next year, extending a multiyear effort to help children recover from the setbacks they experienced during virtual learning.